joethompson1/joethompson/README.md

 Whats included in my portfolio website?
 * Projects page with a link to a detailed overview of each project along with images.
 * Experience page with an overview into who I've worked for, hackathons I've attended and languages I am familiar with.
-* Contacts page so if anyone wanted to reach out to me they can :smile:
+* Contacts page so if anyone wanted to reach out to me they can.

 As I continue my computer science journey I will continously add to my portfolio in order for it to stay up to date.